 Content of the cardiac rehabilitation program

 The CR program used in the present study was based on the guidelines from the French Society of Cardiology (Pavy, Illiou, et al., 2011).
 Patients who followed the program had to come to the center four days (08:30 am to 4:30 pm) per week during four consecutive weeks.
 Patients could have five collective activities per day.
-A typical week included the followings: 4 indoor aerobic training sessions; 2 to 3 sessions of either resistance training, gymnastic, or adapted physical activity; 2 to 3 sessions of walking or Nordic walking; 2 to 3 sessions of lifestyle counselling; an individual consultation depending on the needs of the patient (with either a cardiologist, a psychologist, a dietician or a tobaccologist); and an ergotherapy session for some patients.
+A typical week included the following sessions: 4 indoor (leg cycling) aerobic training sessions (content: 40 min with both continuous and intermittent exercises; intensity based on the training heart rate determined by the cardiologist following the exercise test at the entry in the program); 2 to 3 sessions of resistance training (content: 45 min [10 exercises related to the main muscle groups], 3 series of 10 repetitions at 40% of 1 RM per exercise); 2 to 3 sessions of gymnastic (content: 60 min exercising the main muscle groups using body weight or small weights [e.g., swiss ball, medicine balls, barbells]); 2 to 3 sessions of adapted physical activity (content: 60 min where various activities can be performed such as table tennis, badminton, blowgun, archery, volleyball, hockey, etc.); 2 to 3 sessions of outdoor walking or Nordic walking (content: 30 to 60 min at free pace following marked footpaths); 2 to 3 sessions of lifestyle counselling; an individual consultation depending on the needs of the patient (with either a cardiologist, a psychologist, a dietician or a tobaccologist); and an ergotherapy session for some patients.
 Finally, a consultation at 6 months after the end of the program was planned with a nurse.
 During this consultation, the nurse conducted an interview-based assessment of patient’s knowledge about the disease, the treatments, the strategies to cope with stress, the benefits and risks of physical activities, and the principles of a healthy diet.
 They also assessed quality of life, and asked the patients about the return to work.
 We took the opportunity of this follow-up visit to perform intermediary evaluations (exercise capacity, physical activity level, motivation for physical activity).
 These evaluations were performed following the consultation with the nurse and were judged useful for monitoring the patients and for conducting potential secondary analyses of the project.
-During this visit, patients were not informed on the results obtained following their previous evaluations, and they did not receive any pieces of advice relating to these intermediary evaluations.
+During this visit, patients were not informed on the results obtained following their previous evaluations, and they did not receive any pieces of advice related to these intermediary evaluations.

+During the program, all participants were treated with β-blockers, antiplatelet agents, statins and angiotensin-converting enzyme inhibitors.

 Tests and instruments

 Exercise capacity

-Exercise capacity was studied throughout the use of the six-minute walking test (6MWT).
+Exercise capacity was studied throughout the use of the distance performed during the six-minute walking test (6MWT).
 All 6MWTs were conducted in a 25-m corridor by the same assessor.
-At each test, the principle of the test was explained to the participant, and the same information was provided during the test, that is, the time elapsed at the first two minutes of the test, the time at the middle of the test, and the remaining time at the last two minutes of the test.
-The test performed at the end of the CR program actually was the second test experienced by the participants after the first one performed at the beginning of the CR program.
+At each test, the principle of the test was explained to the participant, and the same information was provided during the test, that is, the time elapsed at each minute of the test.
 Of note, in CHD patients, the 6MWT has a 2 to 8% test-retest mean change with an intraclass correlation coefficient (ICC) of 0.97, as well as a moderate correlation (around 0.5) with peak oxygen uptake (Bellet et al., 2012).
+Because the test performed at the end of the CR program in the present study actually was the second test experienced by the participants after the first one performed at the beginning of the CR program, the potential learning effect may have been decreased for the follow-up measurements.

 Physical activity level